cudacoder/express-starter/README.md

-# learning-node-express
+# Simple Node + Express

-A simple tutorial project which contains a minimal Node.js + Express framework setup.
+A simple tutorial project which contains a Node.js + Express setup, some models and routes.

+This server uses MongoDB and the [`mongoose`](https://mongoosejs.com/) ODM.